Ansonymous/MAT---MySQL-Analysis-Tool/Read Me First.md

 # MAT tutorial
 Type 'man' in the tool will show all commands and descriptions.

+# Updated
+Released v1.1
+Added ‘man’ command which show command list and description for each command.
+Added ‘version’ command which show tool’s version Added ‘clear’ command which clear terminal screen and return to main menu

 # Warning
 This is a prototype, may contain several bugs and lack of features.
 I'm not responsible for your lost, please be careful.
 Tool fully works only if binary file enable